Emulator Issues #9024

 I've read through comments, and I kinda understand phire's point, but I'm still thinking that this option should be implemented, because that would eliminate a lot of hassle of manually switching AR modes while changing games.
 Just not make this on by default, I guess.
 In any case, most users won't notice this - as very few ones noticed incorrect AR in many games in old pre-4.0-7138 builds.

-#4 Updated by phire almost 5 years ago
+#4 Updated by phire over 5 years ago

 The game, is being emulated correctly.